Law of Louisiana: Legislation

-The Louisiana Revised Statutes (R.S.) contain a very significant amount of legislation, arranged in titles or codes.
+The Louisiana Revised Statutes (R.S.) contain a significant amount of legislation, arranged in titles or codes.
 Apart from this, the Louisiana Civil Code forms the core of private law, the Louisiana Code of Civil Procedure (C.C.P.) governs civil procedure, the Louisiana Code of Criminal Procedure (C.Cr.P.) governs criminal procedure, the Louisiana Code of Evidence governs the law of evidence, the Criminal Code (CrC) governs criminal law, the Louisiana Children's Code (Ch.C.) governs family law and juvenile adjudication, the Louisiana Insurance Code governs governs insurance law including property damage claims.

 Regulations

 The Louisiana Administrative Code (LAC) contains the compilation of rules and regulations (delegated legislation) adopted by state agencies.
 The Louisiana Register is the monthly published official journal which provides access to the certified regulations and legal notices issued by the executive branch of the state government.

 Judicial opinions

 Since 1972, there is no longer an official case reporter and courts themselves decide which decisions are published.
 Decisions of the Louisiana Supreme Court and Louisiana Court of Appeal are available in paper and via the Internet, while trial court decisions are not published.
 The Code of Civil Procedure provides for the posting of unpublished opinions of the Supreme Court and the courts of appeal on the Internet and provides that such opinions may be cited as authority.
 Slip opinions are available from the courts, while advance sheets and bound volumes of the case reports are contained in the Louisiana Cases (a Louisiana-specific version of the Southern Reporter).